Ameobea/homepage/notes/content/posts/trying-out-sea-orm.md

 ## `sea-*` Crate Organization

-One other pain point I kept running into came from the fact that there are so many different `sea-*` crates across which the functionality I need is split across.
+One other pain point I kept running into came from the fact that there are so many different `sea-*` crates across which the functionality I need is split.

 It was quite difficult to figure out where to import things from.
-There are even some cases where there are structs of the same name exist in different crates making it even harder to figure things out.
+There are even some cases where structs of the same name exist in different crates, making it even harder to figure things out.

 I also ran into problems like this when trying to set up an enum type + field for one of my tables.
 My goal was to create a single Postgres enum type and use it for a field on one of my tables.